sharkmaul/SoloFolio/README.md

 =========
 http://www.solofolio.net/

 SoloFolio is currently a developer theme, meaning you're going to need some programming experience to deploy it properly.
-Many of its features are not documented.
-To see a site utilizing the latest build, visit http://www.joelhawksley.com.
+Many of its features are not currently documented.

+To see a site utilizing the latest public release (v4), visit http://www.joelhawksley.com.

+This repository contains my "nightly" builds.
+It is NOT production-ready.
+I've uploaded stable builds for deployment.

+ABOUT

+SoloFolio is more than a theme.
+The core components drastically modify the way WordPress works in order to shape its output into a professional portfolio design.

+Because of this, some things aren't the easiest to set up.
+Once properly configured, there is no additional work to build out a SoloFolio site compared to any other WordPress theme.

+SUPPORT

+SoloFolio is provided as a public service on an AS-IS basis.

+To submit a feature request/bug report, go to: https://solofolio.uservoice.com/

+If you’re looking for custom design and/or hands-on support, feel free to contact me for a consultation at joel@joelhawksley.com.

+FEATURES TO NOTE

+SoloFolio does a lot of work behind the scenes to present your work in the best way possible on all platforms.
+In order to do this, there are a few behavioral overrides you should keep in mind.

+They include (but are not limited to):

+-Galleries inserted into blog posts will be forced into the vertical scroll template.

+-Mobile devices are fed the side-scroll gallery by default.

+-Phones/small screens are assigned a mobile-friendly header with collapsable menu, in addition to vertically scrolling galleries.

+-JPG quality is locked at 90, instead of the Wordpress default of 60.
+This sacrifices some speed, to the benefit of image quality.

 INSTALLATION